Invariant Measures for a Stochastic Fokker-Planck Equation: Existence and uniqueness of solutions

 We introduce the space

 and then define the spaces

 equipped respectively with norms

-\textbf{Fokker-Planck Operator.} For the sake of writing convenience, we define the transport operator $A= v\cdot\nabla_x$ which is skew-adjoint, that is which satisfies $A^*=-A$.
+\textbf{Fokker-Planck Operator.} We introduce the transport operator $A= v\cdot\nabla_x$ which is skew-adjoint, that is which satisfies $A^*=-A$.
 Concerning the Fokker-Planck operator $L$, we gather hereafter some of its properties.
-First, we recall the expression
+Since we have derived it from $\cQ$, we abuse terminology and call $L$ itself a Fokker-Planck operator.
+However, as already mentioned, $L$ is the quantum harmonic oscillator, and operators $D^*$ and $D$ below are associated creation and annihilation operators.
+For this reason, the properties recalled below are well-known in the mathematical physics literature and may be found for instance in \cite[Appendix to V.3]{ReedSimonI} or \cite[Section~1.3]{Helffer}.